chinezbrun/pytes_esp/README.md

 ### Installation and Execution
 1. Install Thonny IDE -- interpreter to write,read with ESP32 -- guide [here](https://www.youtube.com/watch?v=rP4E5IyB_E0)
-2. Install Micropython firmware on the ESP32 board            -- latest firmare [here](https://micropython.org/download/ESP32_GENERIC/)
+2. Install Micropython firmware on the ESP32 board            -- latest firmware [here](https://micropython.org/download/ESP32_GENERIC/)
 3. Download pytes_esp repository and copy the content of ESP32 folder to ESP32device
 4. Open config.py file and do your configuration (wifi, mqtt, batteries) -> save to ESP32
 5. Connect the hardware as per recomandation above